AFI SHORTS DISTRIBUTION FAQ

 Is there anything else I should know?

 Contractually, AFI sends semi-annual reports to SAG 60 days after the end of any given June and December, along with any funds due for that period.
 Shortly thereafter, AFI finance sends out the filmmaker share as well.
 However, these reports and funds regarding license deals often arrive long after a deal has been made, most likely after the film has aired.
-It is a good idea, then, to check in periodically with Andrea's office to see if there has been any "action" on your title.
+It is a good idea, then, to check in periodically with Distribution Coordinator's office to see if there has been any "action" on your title.
 If you don't actively ask about your movie's progress, you may not find out about any activity until it is too late for you to promote your film.
-Also, if you have any information that might help your film in the marketplace (significant awards or festival screenings, your actors having gone on to star in a big upcoming release, etc.), please e-mail that to Andrea's office as well.
+Also, if you have any information that might help your film in the marketplace (significant awards or festival screenings, your actors having gone on to star in a big upcoming release, etc.), please e-mail that to Distribution Coordinator's office as well.

-Any questions, please email Andrea at [email protected].
+Any questions, please email Distribution Coordinator at [email protected].